About Visuals

 The Visual Layer makes it possible to create PiP links between existing Visuals.
 The Visual that gets selected is directly embedded in the layer, which makes it easy to re-use certain elements.

-Also check Output Settings for re-using certain elements (like a station logo) in every Visual automatically.
+Also check Base Layers for re-using certain elements (like a station logo) in every Visual automatically.

-Make use of the developed Snippets from Output Settings.
+Make use of the developed Snippets from Visual Snippets.
 The selected snippet is sized and positioned relatively to the size of the layer.

 Stack Layers are very useful when you want to